badges/shields/CONTRIBUTING.md

   Whereas API publishers are incentivised to maintain a stable platform for their users, authors of web pages have no such incentive.
-- Badges may require users to specify a token in the badge URL as long it is scoped only to fetching status and doesn't expose any sensitive information.
+- Badges may require users to specify a token in the badge URL as long it is scoped only to fetching information and doesn't expose any sensitive information.
 Generating a token with the correct scope must be clearly documented.

 ## Badge URLs